 - Mizuno Wave Alchemy 7 WSC

 - New Balance 1010 / W / S

 I also read that Ecco has designed the Ecco Women’s RXP 3060 to treat plantar fasciitis to help take the pressure off the heel.
 Reviews at FootSmart were very positive: 21 reviewers gave the shoe 4 1/2 stars.
 There is also a men's version that got a 5-star review from one user.

-If you're looking for the best sandals or flip flops for plantar fasciitis, there are special considerations, as arch support insoles won't work with sandals.
+If you're looking for the best sandals or flip flops, there are special considerations, as arch support insoles won't work with sandals for plantar fasciitis.
 Make sure they have enough support, cushioning, and flexibility.

 Some people might find that Merrell, Mephisto, or Teva work for them—others might find that avoiding sandals altogether is best.
 But remember, doctors usually say you shouldn't go barefoot with plantar fasciitis if you want your foot to get better as fast as possible.